ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 This function should be only accessible for `Controller` so that this function could only work as part of the process of the whole withdraw workflow and ensure the whole workflow is controlled by `Controller`.

-This function could only deduct the clien chain balance, which is updated when each time user calls `Controller.withdrawPrincipleFromExocore` and `UserBalance.withdrawAmount` would be added to user’s client chain token balance.
+This function could only deduct the clien chain balance, which is updated when each time user calls `Controller.withdrawPrincipalFromExocore` and `UserBalance.withdrawAmount` would be added to user’s client chain token balance.

-Considering system security, Exocore validator set must return the correct `UserBalance.withdrawAmount` each time responding to `Controller.withdrawPrincipleFromExocore` and the function should check two invariants at the end of the function:
+Considering system security, Exocore validator set must return the correct `UserBalance.withdrawAmount` each time responding to `Controller.withdrawPrincipalFromExocore` and the function should check two invariants at the end of the function:

 1. After `withdraw` process finishes, the user’s client chain balance should never increase.
 2. The withdraw amount should never be greater than the `totalDepositedBalance`.